tartabit/compact-binary-client-zencross/README.md

 # Motion event settings (if either is missing, motion events are disabled)
 motionDuration: 120   # seconds between motion start and motion stop
 motionInterval: 600   # seconds from motion end to next motion start

+# Simulated update settings (used when the server sends an Update Request U+)
+updateDuration: 5         # seconds to simulate update duration before final status
+updateFailureRate: 0.1    # 0.0..1.0 probability of failure; on failure, result="Simulated failure"

 # Optional: Override IMEI (otherwise read from modem)
 imei: